A place of exceptional experiences and career connections

 Residence life that feels like home and a vibrant culture and social life are important components of the SU experience.
 Within the heart of Maryland, Stevenson students appreciate the beauty of rural surroundings with the convenience and appeal of a nearby urban setting.

-After expanding our campus in 2013, Stevenson opened the 200,000-sq. ft.
+Stevenson opened the 200,000-sq. ft.
 Academic Center in 2016.
 The building offers state-of-the-art facilities for the School of the Sciences, School of Design, and School of Nursing and Health Professions.
 Our main campus in Owings Mills, Maryland, is a thriving center of student life and academics.